How to Onboard an Unfamiliar Codebase Using AI

 Conclusion

-Getting up to speed on an unfamiliar codebase is genuinely hard in proportion to how large and old the system is.
+Getting up to speed on an unfamiliar codebase is hard in proportion to how large and old the system is.
 AI does not make it trivial, but it compresses every individual step: understanding the structure, tracing features, decoding logic, finding where things live, and building the mental model that lets you contribute confidently.

 The key is using AI to amplify your own exploration rather than replace it.
 Read the code yourself, use AI to explain what you find, verify what AI tells you, and document what you learn.
 Run that loop consistently, and the codebase stops feeling foreign faster than you would expect.*